Comprehensive Guide to Trading Binance Coin BNB

 Put simply, by trading Binance Coin, you are speculating on the cryptocurrency’s future value.

 With that said, you will be trading it against a fiat currency like the US dollar or Japanese yen.
-Or, you might be trading Binance Coin against another digital currency like Bitcoin, EOS, or Ripple.
+Or, you might be trading Binance Coin against another digital currency like BTC, ETH, or XRP.

 Either way, each Binance Coin pair will have an exchange rate.
 For example, if you are trading Binance Coin against the US dollar - the pair might be priced at $27.50.
 Your job is, therefore, to determine whether the price will rise or fall.